 }

-Manage MCP connections with /mcp in the interactive session.
+Manage MCP connections with /mcp in the interactive session or pass a config file on the CLI:

 Custom Skills – Your Own Slash Commands